Ohio State vs. Penn State NCAA Football Odds, Plays and Insights | October 30, 2021

 Penn State Stats and Trends

-- In Penn State's seven games this year, it has four wins against the spread.
+- Penn State has four wins against the spread in seven games this year.

-- Penn State's games this season have hit the over on two of seven set point totals (28.6%).
+- Penn State's games this season have hit the over two times in seven opportunities (28.6%).

-- Penn State is 3-1 against the spread and 4-0 overall when the team picks up more than 350.4 yards.
+- Penn State is 3-1 against the spread and 4-0 overall when the team totals over 350.4 yards.

 - The Nittany Lions have turned the ball over seven times, four fewer times than the Buckeyes have forced turnovers (11).